About the team/job

 Why join us

 EMBL is an inclusive, equal opportunity employer offering attractive conditions and benefits appropriate to an international research organisation with a very collegial and family friendly working environment.
-The remuneration package comprises a competitive salary, a comprehensive pension scheme, medical, educational and other social benefits, as well as financial support for relocation and installation, including your family and the availability of an excellent child care facility on campus.
+The remuneration package comprises a competitive salary, a comprehensive pension scheme, medical, educational and other social benefits.Excellent child care facilities are available on campus.
+Options regarding work from home can be discussed.

 What else you need to know